Word problem (mathematics): The word problem for free lattices

 This defines a preorder ≤~ on W(X), so an equivalence relation can be defined by w ~ v when w ≤~ v and v ≤~ w.
-One may then show that the partially ordered quotient space W(X)/~ is the free bounded lattice FX.
+One may then show that the partially ordered quotient set W(X)/~ is the free bounded lattice FX.
 The equivalence classes of W(X)/~ are the sets of all words w and v with w ≤~ v and v ≤~ w.
 Two well-formed words v and w in W(X) denote the same value in every bounded lattice if and only if w ≤~ v and v ≤~ w; the latter conditions can be effectively decided using the above inductive definition.
 The table shows an example computation to show that the words x∧z and x∧z∧(x∨y) denote the same value in every bounded lattice.
 The case of lattices that are not bounded is treated similarly, omitting rules 2 and 3 in the above construction of ≤~.